KDE/kapidox/README.md

 ### metainfo.yaml
 A `metainfo.yaml` file is needed for the library to be generated.
-It should contain some metainformations about the library itself, its maintainers, where the sources are etc..
+It should contain some meta information about the library itself, its maintainers, where the sources are, etc.

 A very simple example can be: